 Yes, Grand Cinemas accepts payments of cash, EFTPOS and credit (VISA or Mastercard) at the Box Office and Candy Bar

-Yes, with three different loyalty programs Grand Cinemas has a card to suit you!
-Check our website to find out about the benefits of becoming a Grand Card, Silver Screen or Kids Club Loyalty Card holder.
+Yes, with four different loyalty programs Grand Cinemas has a card to suit you!
+Check our website to find out about the benefits of becoming a Grand Card, Platinum Card, Silver Screen or Kids Club Loyalty Card holder.

 The distributor of a film will stipulate NO FREE TICKETS on selected films for a set duration.
 This restriction will not apply to the entire season of a film.
 If a voucher or pass is not valid for NO FREE TICKET movies it will be stated in the conditions on the back of the pass.
 Check our programme for the NO FREE TICKETS schedule to ensure you will not be disappointed.

 On Bargain Day Tuesday all tickets are just $13 each, or $16 for 3D films.

 The length of time any film will play at Grand Cinemas is based on the amount of business the film generates, contractual obligations and time of the year.
 Basically, the more popular a film is with patrons, the longer it will play.
 There is no way to predict exactly how long a movie will play.
 Use our website to get information on what films will be playing up to five days in advance.

 Questions about 3D

 A $3 surcharge is applied to the ticket price of all tickets for all 3D sessions.
 See our ticket prices for current prices.

 HFR stands for High Frame Rate.
 What this means is the film plays at 96 frames per second.
 48 left eye / 48 right eye.
 A normal 3D film will play at 48 frames per second and have 24 frames in each eye.